scarlson1/typesense-dashboard/README.md

 ### Web

-As a web application, only typesense server started with `--enable-cors` will work.

 Use an admin key to authenticate.
 Cluster credentials are stored in session storage and will be removed when the window is closed.

 Use https://scarlson1.github.io/typesense-dashboard/ or clone the repository and run it locally.
-(Typesense config must be configured with SSL or you'll get "ERR_NETWORK Network Error").
+(If using github pages option, Typesense config must be configured with SSL or you'll get "ERR_NETWORK Network Error").
 [Typesense Docs](https://typesense.org/docs/29.0/api/server-configuration.html#ssl-https).
 Self-signed certificate reference: [video](https://www.youtube.com/watch?v=sR4_YISXNZE) / [article](https://deliciousbrains.com/ssl-certificate-authority-for-local-https-development/)

 You can use a service such as [ngrok](https://ngrok.com/) or [tailscale](https://tailscale.com/) to add SSL if connecting to [github pages](https://scarlson1.github.io/typesense-dashboard/).
 For example: